 People don’t quit bad jobs, they quit bad bosses.

 This is on the tip of everyone’s tongue as employers scramble to stay staffed during “The Great Resignation.”
-And since the restaurant industry sees some of the highest rates of turnover, it makes one wonder: What makes a successful restaurant manager?
-Here are some common misconceptions about how to identify successful restaurant managers:
+And since the hospitality industry sees some of the highest rates of turnover, it makes one wonder: What makes a successful manager?
+Here are some common misconceptions about how to identify successful managers:

 High-Performers Make Good Managers